jrlLAB/hardpotato/README.md

 # Pytentiostat library
-Python libraries to control potentiostats from different companies.
+Python libraries to control the following potentiostats:

+* CHI760e

+More will be added soon.

 Authors: